Aspirin Regimen coupons

 Aspirin

-Aspirin Regimen Coupons & Discount Card - Compare Prices Near You
+Aspirin Regimen Coupons & Savings Card – Discount Prices from $4.68

 Aspirin is a medication primarily used to lower fever and alleviate mild to moderate pain from ailments like muscle aches, toothaches, the common cold, and headaches.
 It is also effective in reducing pain and swelling associated with arthritis.
 As a salicylate and nonsteroidal anti-inflammatory drug (NSAID), aspirin works by inhibiting certain natural substances in the body that cause pain and inflammation.
 It is important to consult a doctor before administering aspirin to children under 12 years of age.
 Additionally, doctors may recommend a low dosage of aspirin to prevent blood clots, thus lowering the risk of stroke and heart attack.
 After certain surgeries, such as bypass surgery, carotid endarterectomy, or coronary stent placement, aspirin may be prescribed in low doses to act as a "blood thinner" to help prevent blood clots.